 Organizations can also use a contingent workforce to scale their projects quickly and efficiently without staff changes affecting work quality.
 Contingent workers provide a company with an experienced talent pool of available candidates who have the required skills to effectively complete projects.

-Most true of consultants and short-term contract workers
+Fresh Perspectives: Most true of consultants and short-term contract workers

 A company’s key decision makers who have been with the organization for years will be used to the same day-to-day business operations.
 This makes it challenging for them to streamline business processes.
 For example, to optimize a production line or adjust to evolving markets.

 Contingent workers with relevant expertise have unique ideas and insights that help augment an organization’s productivity.
-Contingent workers that have valuable knowledge but no previous dispositions to a company’s processes are more likely to think “outside the box”, which is useful to identify problems and come up with unique solutions.
+Contingent workers who have valuable knowledge but no previous dispositions to a company’s processes are more likely to think “outside the box”, which is useful to identify problems and come up with unique solutions.

 The Drawbacks of Contingent Workers

-Most true of freelancers and temporary workers
+Limited Control: Most true of freelancers and temporary workers

 Contingent workers are not employees, which means that employers will have less control over their work.

-Most true of temporary workers and short-term contract workers
+Security Risks: Most true of temporary workers and short-term contract workers

 Contingent workers might have access to private data, software, and company facilities.
 A lack of the ability to oversee them while they work on-site poses potential access management risks.
 These risks can include intellectual property theft, sharing confidential information, and network security breaches.